I cannot believe what I am about to write – I’ll take you back to Friday night….

 The countdown of a minute felt like an eternity, I explained to the counter downer that I wanted to get off and go home now please, she wished me luck – That was it… 5,4,3,2,1…crack crack of the whip on my poor horses arse (mainly for my benefit) and we were FLYING…

 Every stride down to the first fence felt AMAZING, we were galloping, flying and soared over the first fence – it was the best bloody feeling in the whole world.
 The second, a set of HAYGAIN steamers, I was worried about him looking at so one more bum smack and he flew it… The rest of the way around I felt like 3, 4, 5, 6 and 7 – the steps, flew by without blinking.
 8 (the corner) I was worried about, no need – he was bloody flying.
 The horse that XC schooled like a 4 year old only a fortnight before, felt like an absolute machine – I screamed “Good Boy!” and “YIP YIP!” at the top of my lungs before and after every fence!!!
 Nothing was a problem for this horse today, nothing – we flew down the home straight over 15, 16 and finally 17 – I let out the biggest wail of joy you have ever heard and then through my horrendous unfit heavy breathing, cried like a baby!!!
 I dived off, undid everything – NEVER in my life have I felt love for an animal like I did, right at that moment.
+I feel really great for 6 months Kovancılar priligy walgreens straight while i'm on them and i haven't had a period for 6 months.
+This site does http://somerfordshow.com/86741-ivomec-for-dogs-south-africa-49148/ not provide medical advice, diagnosis or treatment.
+Due to the lack of the stromectol 3 mg cpr 20 synthetic hormones with a stable structure that would allow for routine drug testing when synthesized, many synthetic hormones were not accepted for sale due to problems with their clinical bioactivities.
+At Overland Park our online pharmacy, discount levitra coupons available for you, you can find discount medication without having to spend a dime.
+It is important to not forget a few other oxford ivermectin medicines that can interfere with some of the medications we recommend.
 (Christ, I’m now at my desk in a communal office – CRYING!!
 SHIT SHIT SHIT!!!)
 My horse, Me, we were doing it – actually achieving what we set out to in tremendous style.

 Back at the box, pony sorted, New Husband and top buddy came running over – I was currently in 3rd place!!!
 Bloody 3rd place!!!!!!!
 I didn’t want him standing on the box all day so we decided to take him home and I would come back for the score draws… Driving back, convincing myself that the rest of the section would have overtaken me by now – I was ridiculously delighted to see ***5th*** by our names!!!
 We came 5th….
 Our first EVER one day event, affiliated too – I was beaming – donning 2 rosettes and a great bag of prizes, I drove home – Couldn’t resist going back to the yard to tell Pat the Pony how amazing he was and give him an extra carrot.